Post Quantum or Quantum Safe Cryptography and the Quantum Threat

-This white paper is indented to help technical decision makers on evaluating how and when their environments need to react to the security threat posed by development of Quantum Computers.
+This white paper is intended to help technical decision makers on evaluating how and when their environments need to react to the security threat posed by the development of Quantum Computers.
+It also explores how post quantum cryptography (PQC) or Quantum Safe Cryptography (QSC) and quantum safe algorithms can help mitigate risks.

 ContentsBackground and Introduction Public Key Cryptosystems (PKC) Symmetric Key Cryptosystems - Authenticated Encryption (AE) Random Number Generation Quantum Computers and Quantum Threat Impact of Grover’s algorithms Impact of Shor’s algorithm Post Quantum Cryptography Alternatives for mitigating the Quantum Threat Global standard on PQC & certificates German recommendation US recommendations UK recommendations Preparation for Migration ETSIPQC and FIPS 140-2 validation, and FIPS 140-3 validationSSH.com Quantum TechnologyReferences